A water leak can be a small thing, at least at first. However, a leak left unattended can lead to water damage.

-Notice the dark colors on the material, this is mold growth that was hidden inside of a wall from a leaking water heater.
+Notice the dark colors on the material.
+This mold growth was hidden inside a wall from a leaking water heater.

 Another possible cause of water damage could be faulty appliances or HVAC systems malfunctioning over time.
-To determine if this is the case, you should inspect your washing machine hoses for cracks or bulges, check your dishwasher connections for loose fittings.
+To determine if this is the case, you should inspect your washing machine hoses for cracks or bulges and check your dishwasher connections for loose fittings.

-Now it's time for you to examine your refrigerator condensation line for blockages, inspect your air conditioner drain lines for clogs, look at the seals around windows, doors, skylights, and fireplaces that may allow moisture into your home.
+Now it's time to examine your refrigerator condensation line for blockages, inspect your air conditioner drain lines for clogs, and look at the seals around windows, doors, skylights, and fireplaces that may allow moisture into your home.

-Lastly, make sure that sump pumps are functioning properly, so they don’t overflow during heavy rains.
+Lastly, ensure that sump pumps function properly so they don’t overflow during heavy rains.